JayYardley/Xbox-Magic-Patches-by-Jay/README.md

 <Details>
   <summary>Details about the .JMP format:</summary>
-      Jay's Magic Patch (.JMP) is a patch file format that allows the HEX code patching of any Xbox ".XBE" executable file via my online patching tool Jay's Magic Patcher: https://www.jayxbox.com/retail-game-modification/jays-magic-patcher
-The patch file is human-readable via any text editor.

 #### Here is what the filename of a patch should be formatted like to make it easy for others:
 + >Game Title